 About NextNOW Fest

-The Clarice’s NextNOW Fest is an inspiring arts experience that celebrates imagination, creativity and community.
-By amplifying the voices of intriguing, inventive artists from around campus and our community, NextNOW Fest creates a forward-looking microcosm where art transforms our future and (re)connects us all.
+Founded in 2014, The Clarice’s annual NextNOW Fest is an inspiring arts experience that celebrates imagination, creativity and community.
+By amplifying the voices of intriguing, inventive artists from around campus and our community, NextNOW Fest creates a forward-looking microcosm where art transforms our future and connects us all.

 NextNOW Fest’s programming, planning and operations seek to embody the following values:

 - Everyone is creative.
-Creativity doesn’t discriminate across race, gender identity, sexual orientation, age, socioeconomic status or field of study: Everyone has the inherent capacity and right to be creative.
+Creativity doesn’t discriminate across race, gender identity, sexual orientation, age, socioeconomic status, ability or field of study: Everyone has the inherent capacity and right to be creative.

 - Discovery is exciting.
 It’s worth taking the chance on something new, because you never know what you might end up loving.